McMinn County, Tennessee: Schools

 The 1870 Tennessee constitution prevented black and white children from attending the same public schools.
 In 1875, McMinn County had 56 white schools and 10 "colored" schools.
 After the Civil Rights Act of 1964 was passed, Tennessee began to integrate schools.

-McMinn County Schools operates public schools serving most of the county for grades K-12.
+McMinn County Schools operates public schools serving most of the county for grades K–12.
 Included are McMinn County High School and McMinn Central High School.

 In 2020, the district had 5,493 students.
 It had two high schools, seven middle schools, seven elementary schools, and seven preschools.
 As of 2022, a total of 31% of elementary school students tested at or above the proficient level for reading, and 40% tested did so for math.
 Also, 31% of middle school students tested at or above the proficient level for reading, and 40% did so for math.
 Furthermore 34% of high school students tested at or above the proficient level for reading, and 22% did so for math.

-Athens City Schools and the Etowah School District, respectively, serve their areas for grades K-8, with McMinn County Schools operating the high schools for those respective cities.
+Athens City Schools and the Etowah School District, respectively, serve their areas for grades K–8, with McMinn County Schools operating the high schools for those respective cities.

+Tennessee Wesleyan University, a private Methodist university, is located in Athens, Tennessee.